 What haven’t I tried to remove garbage odors?

 I must have a sensitive or strong nose because no kitchen odor gets by me unnoticed.
-Yeah, it’s a superpower I’d like to be stripped of.
-So, I have tried a multitude of things to eliminate garbage odors such as:
+Yeah, it’s a superpower I’d like to be stripped off.
+So, I have tried a multitude of things to eliminate garbage odors, such as:

 Coffee – I filled a small container with fresh coffee grounds and placed it under the sink.
-While coffee does have a strong aroma, that I love – this wasn’t the best idea as I accidentally spilled the coffee grounds when reaching in for the dishwasher tablets.
+While coffee has a strong aroma that I love, this wasn’t the best idea as I accidentally spilled the coffee grounds when reaching for the dishwasher tablets.
 Yep, that required the vacuum to clean up!